 Erlotinib is indicated for the treatment of patients with locally advanced or metastatic NSCLC after failure of at least 1 prior chemotherapy regimen (Tarceva United States [US] package insert [USPI], 2010).
-Unlike the use of erlotinib for first-line treatment of patients with NSCLC, second- and third-line treatment has no limitation with regard to epidermal growth factor receptor (EGFR) or KRAS mutation status.
-However, there has been some concern regarding the activity of erlotinib in treating NSCLC with KRAS mutations due to results from 3 studies.
+Until recently, unlike the use of erlotinib for first-line treatment of patients with NSCLC, second- and third-line treatment has no limitation with regard to epidermal growth factor receptor (EGFR) or KRAS mutation status.
+In October 2016 the FDA modified the erlotinib label to include only those patients with tumors with common EGFR mutations, del 19 and exon 21 L858R substitutions.
+Before this action, there had been some concern regarding the activity of erlotinib in treating NSCLC with KRAS mutations due to results from 3 studies.
 First, in the original BR-21 study, a subgroup evaluation of 30 patients with KRAS mutant tumors randomized between placebo and erlotinib demonstrated a nonsignificant better survival outcome in the placebo group (Zhu et al. 2008).
 Second, in TITAN, a second-line study of erlotinib versus chemotherapy, 35 patients with KRAS mutant tumors had inferior outcome on erlotinib compared to chemotherapy (Ciuleanu et al. 2012).
 Lastly, a meta-analysis of response rate showed numerically inferior response rate in patients with KRAS mutant tumors treated with EGFR tyrosine kinase inhibitors (TKIs, such as erlotinib and gefitinib) (Linardou et al. 2008).
 In the TAILOR study comparing docetaxel to erlotinib as second-line therapy, overall survival (OS) favored docetaxel treatment in patients with both KRAS wild-type and KRAS mutant tumors (hazard ratio [HR] = 0.79 and 0.81, respectively); similarly, progression-free survival (PFS) favored docetaxel (HR = 0.68 and 0.89) for KRAS wild-type and KRAS mutant, respectively (Garassino et al. 2013).
 There was not a significant treatment interaction based on KRAS status.
 However, the SATURN study of erlotinib maintenance therapy demonstrated that improved PFS was preserved in a subset of 90 patients with KRAS mutant tumors (HR = 0.77 erlotinib compared to placebo) (Brugger et al. 2011).
 Overall, the data remain conflicting and after extensive review of the literature, Langer stated, "KRAS mutation cannot be used at this time to preclude NSCLC patients from receiving anti-EGFR TKI's" (Langer 2011).
+A more recent evaluation of pooled results from four Phase 3 studies of erlotinib showed that KRAS mutation was not predictive of treatment outcome with tyrosine kinase inhibitors (Zer et al. 2015).
 The selection of treatment depends on the overall benefit/risk for the patient.
-Given the differences in toxicity profile for available treatments, and the limited treatment options for patients, erlotinib is an acceptable control arm as the only oral drug available for patients with lung cancer, and only approved drug for treatment of third-line patients.
+Given the differences in toxicity profile for available treatments, and the limited treatment options for patients, erlotinib is an acceptable control arm as the only oral drug available for patients with lung cancer, and only approved drug for treatment of third-line patients in selected geographies.

-The Phase 3 Study I3Y-MC-JPBK (JPBK) study will evaluate the clinical activity of LY2835219 plus best supportive care (BSC) versus erlotinib plus BSC for patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation (specifically, in codons 12 or 13 of the KRAS oncogene as determined by an investigational assay at the Study JPBK central laboratory) and who have progressed after prior platinum based therapy and received 1 other prior therapy or are not eligible for further chemotherapy.
+The Phase 3 Study I3Y-MC-JPBK (JPBK) study will evaluate the clinical activity of abemaciclib plus best supportive care (BSC) versus erlotinib plus BSC for patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation and who have progressed after prior platinum based therapy and received 1 other prior therapy or are not eligible for further chemotherapy.